Batumi Boom Town

 Part 2

-As we drove closer to Batumi, large billboards began to appear along the roadside, advertising brand-new apartments for sale.
-As the hillside gave way and the road wound through the city’s outskirts, we were greeted by tall construction sites on the upper side of the road.
-Still, we couldn’t quite piece together what it all meant.
-Up to this point, our experience of the Georgian architecture had been limited to minimally maintained, post-Soviet towns with chaotic road layouts.
+As we approached Batumi, large billboards began to line the roadside, advertising newly built apartments for sale.
+The hillside gave way as the road snaked through the city's outskirts, revealing towering construction sites on the upper side.
+Still, we couldn’t quite make sense of it all—up to this point, our experience of Georgian cityscapes had been limited to minimally maintained commie-block towns with chaotic road layouts.

 1 The Night of Arrival

-With a history spanning over 2000 years, Batumi has long held strategic importance as a hub for trade between Asia and Europe.
-Its ancient port was once a vital link on the historic Silk Road.
-In the 20th century, Batumi played a key role in exporting oil from Azerbaijan to Western Europe.
-During the Soviet era, the city became a popular beach resort.
-Following the collapse of the Soviet Union, Batumi remained part of the autonomous region of Adjara, which operated independently and was largely isolated from the rest of Georgia until 2004.
-It was not later then in the early 2000s when Kazakh investors began to recognize Batumi's potential, gradually transforming it into Central Asia’s premier gambling destination.
+BRIEF RECAP: Batumi’s role as a logistics hub in trade between Asia and Europe dates back over 2,000 years.
+Originally founded as an ancient port city along the historic Silk Road, Batumi maintained its strategic significance into the 20th century, serving as a key point for exporting oil from Azerbaijan to Western Europe.
+During the Soviet era, it evolved into a popular beach resort.
+After the collapse of the Soviet Union, Batumi became part of the autonomous region of Adjara, which remained largely isolated from the rest of Georgia until 2004.
+It was in the early 2000s that Kazakh investors began to recognize Batumi’s potential, gradually transforming the city into Central Asia’s premier gambling destination.

 2 Checking out the areas close by

 Through our second accommodation, we wanted to get a better picture of Batumi's current real estate boom.
 We stayed in a one-room apartment in the Batumi Beach Tower, located in the city’s downtown area.
-The building was one of the many modern apart-hotels — a hybrid of individually owned apartments, concierge services, and hotel amenities.
-At the reception desk, we got our key.
+The building was one of the many modern “apart-hotels” — a hybrid of individually owned apartments with hotel amenities and concierge service.
+At the reception desk, we got our keys.

 3 Moving to a Boom Town Apartment (28GEL/10€ per night special discount)

 Inside our room, everything was tidy and clean.
 Another plus was the bed, which felt like heaven compared to what we had been sleeping on throughout our trip.
-The cons were the loose cables dangled from the walls, a suspiciously shaking balcony railing, and algae coated parts of the shower.
-Despite the great bad, we could hear the constant ding of elevators arriving in the corridor throughout the night.
+The cons were a suspiciously shaking balcony railing, and algae in the shower.
+While the bad provided good rest opportunities, we could constantly hear the DING of the elevators arriving in the corridor throughout the night.
 Later, we discovered that the ground floor of the building was only partially utilized.
 The section that wasn’t a hotel lobby was a vacant construction site.
 Even more unsettling, all floors above the 24th were completely empty.
 If you accidentally pressed the "Roof" button in the elevator, it would ascend to a stop exposed to the open sky, with only a flimsy grid door standing between you and a sheer drop.
 Needless to say, the advertised rooftop garden was nonexistent.

 4 INVEST NOW!